myuusubi/SteamDew/README.md

 Steam players).
 This allows GoG Galaxy players to be in-game with Steam players, but at the cost of degrading the experience for Steam only players.
 We have some ideas of how to keep cross-platform play working, while also increasing network stability.
-However, this is not a high priority for me, though I would be happy to work with ConcernedApe & Chucklefish if they ever reach out.
+However, this is not a high priority for me, as I do not have a copy of the game on GoG.
+That said, I would love to work with ConcernedApe to improve multiplayer stability if given the opportunity!

 #### Drop-in Replacements